matthiasprobst/h5RDMtoolbox/docs/userguide/ld/index.rst

 external page.
 The resolver merges served graph data with known ontology TTL sources, Zenodo RDF attachments, generic ontology documents, and Wikidata direct claims where applicable.
-Known ontology sources are checked before the generic document fallback, so terms such as SSNO classes can be loaded directly from their Turtle definitions.
-Use
+Known ontology sources are checked before the generic document fallback, so terms such as SSNO classes and QUDT units can be loaded directly from their Turtle definitions.
+Browser requests that cannot be resolved locally return a small fallback page that opens the original IRI in a new tab;
-``--local-iri-pattern`` only when graph nodes should show local resolver links for selected external IRI patterns, for example Zenodo DOI IRIs.
+machine-readable RDF requests still return ``404`` when no triples are found.
+Use ``--local-iri-pattern`` only when graph nodes should show local resolver links for selected external IRI patterns, for example Zenodo DOI IRIs.
 If a fragment identifier (``#...``) is passed in a URL, encode it as ``%23`` because browsers